kettari/telegram-bundle/README.md

   * **telegram.message.received** -- when Message is found within the incoming Update.
     * 90000:IdentityWatchdogSubscriber -- updates User and Chat tables for the current user;
     adds default roles and permissions when user send his/her first message to the bot.
-    * 0:MessageSubscriber
+    * 0:MessageSubscriber -- if text is not empty, dispatch further events.
+    * –90000:MessageSubscriber -- checks if request was handled.
+If not, sends to the user a message.
   * **telegram.text.received** -- when text is not empty within Message object.
     * 0:TextSubscriber -- checks for command and dispatches further events.
-    * –90000:TextSubscriber -- checks if request was handled.
-If not, sends to the user a message.
   * **telegram.command.received** -- when a command is detected in the text.
     * 0:CommandSubscriber -- CommandBus service which executes command.
   * **telegram.command.unknown** -- command is unknown for CommandBus.